 As the main service finished everyone else greeted each other and flocked in their friendship groups, but I was alone.
 I tried to squeeze myself into a conversation with somewhat familiar faces but I felt out of place and unwanted.

 As time slipped away slowly, I decided I didn’t want to be there anymore so I slipped out of the church, unnoticed.

 As I ventured back home I realised that I was not asked my name or number, I wasn’t asked how I felt about the service or if I would like to come for lunch, I wasn’t even asked if I was a visitor or if it was my first time.
 I wasn’t asked if I would be back next week.
 As I reflected on my experience I said to myself that I didn’t necessarily want to return to that church.
-I felt like I would have been more fulfilled at home studying or tuning into a zoom session.
+I felt like I would have been more fulfilled at home studying alone or tuning into a zoom session.

 If I were to describe my experience in a few words I would say I felt unnoticed, unloved and uncomfortable.
 I am a confident person who has been part of the Seventh-Day Adventist church for some time now – if that was how I felt, I am horrified to imagine how someone not so seasoned and confident would have felt.

 Although I understand my experience does not testify of all churches around the world, all I can say is that I have experienced this more times that I am comfortable with in my time visiting various churches.

 According to recent research, it is indicated that 49 out of every 100 new Adventist members eventually leave the church.
 That is nearly half of every new member!
 Joining a church is as much a cultural transition as it is a spiritual one and the reason why many people leave the church is not because of theological differences but because they do not feel like they fit in, they do not feel loved and cared for.